 And even if you don’t have a mental illness, you may at times feel mentally unwell.
 Stress, an overwhelming schedule, and difficult life events or circumstances can put pressure on your mental health.

-Mental Health Week is approaching, and we’re getting ready to #GETLOUD about what mental health really means.
-We can all have a state of mental well being, whether or not we have a mental illness.
+For Mental Health Week, let’s #GetLoud ABOUT WHAT MENTAL HEALTH REALLY IS.
+We all have a state of mental well being, whether or not we have a mental illness.
 Every single one of us.

 This post is also available in: Français (French)